marshallward/f90nml/docs/source/contributing.rst

 * Have I included the necessary input or output files?

-  Sometimes a file attachment is required, since uncommon whitespace or Unicode characters may be missing from a standard cut-and-paste of the file.
+  Sometimes a file attachment is required, since uncommon whitespace or Unicode characters may be missing from a cut-and-paste of the file.

 * Have I provided a backtrace from the error?